Álvarez Guedes: Career

-It was natural that Guedes would travel to Havana, not just the country's capital but a known entertainment center.
+Guedes moved to Havana, the country's capital and a major entertainment center.
 In Havana, he worked in theaters and radio shows.
 But it was in the new medium of television, of which Cuba was the Latin American pioneer, where he made his mark.
 In a city known for its nightclub scene, Alvarez Guedes appeared in popular television shows that were set in bars and clubs in the role of el borracho, the drunkard, where he mixed linguistic humor with a physical comic style reminiscent of American silent movie stars like Charlie Chaplin and Buster Keaton.
 He worked in this medium, as well as the booming club world of 1950s Havana, where he shared billing with such stars as Beny Moré, Olga Guillot and Rita Montaner.

 During that decade, the comic also began a cinematic career that would lead to roles in more than 14 movies and the production of three.
 However, his most disseminated medium was the recorded spoken word.
 In 1960, Alvarez Guedes was forced into exile, landing first in New York City then San Juan, Puerto Rico, where he eventually made his first comedy album in 1973, leading to thirty-plus albums over the years.
 Through the albums, he became an international star of Spanish-language comedy before settling in Miami.

-An icon of the Cuban exile community, Alvarez Guedes became known throughout Latin America through his recordings of stand-up comedy, where he told jokes in an unmistakable Spanish filled with Cuban idioms that seemed to flow naturally from his native country's street humor.
-Thanks to his popularity, a Cuban accent strikes many fellow Latins as full of verve and good cheer and has probably done more for good vibrations between Cubans and other Spanish speakers than any diplomatic venture.
+A Cuban exile, Alvarez Guedes gained fame across Latin America through his stand-up comedy recordings, which deliver jokes in Spanish using Cuban idioms drawn from his country’s street humor.

 During the 1970s and 1980s, Álvarez Guedes dedicated himself to recording comedy albums and writing comedy books.
 He routinely expressed his desire for Cuba to return to the way it used to be; such was the occasion when he made one of his famous jokes, involving a TWA flight he supposedly took between Havana and Miami.
 That route was actually flown by TWA, Pan Am and Cubana before Fidel Castro's rise to power.

-Curiously, his own best-selling album is in English – sort of.
-In his How to Defend Yourself from the Cubans, which was released in the mid '80s, Alvarez Guedes routines are spoken in heavily accented English – and incongruously American-accented Spanish.
+In Guedes' best-selling album How to Defend Yourself from the Cubans, which was released in the mid '80s, Alvarez Guedes routines are spoken in heavily accented English – and incongruously American-accented Spanish.
 In the album, Alvarez Guedes warns Americans in a tongue-in-cheek manner about the Cuban invasion of United States homeland and culture.
 The humor works doubly with English and Spanish speakers, the latter recognizing the absurdities of their own culture.
 It is admitted among Cuban-Americans that Alvarez Guedes could call Cubans on their follies without eliciting any rancor from his countrymen.